MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-to-eu3party-trade-purchase.md

 3. In the **Enabled for** column, select **All users**.

 > [!NOTE]
-> If you are using the German or Italian localization, you will not be eligible to enable this app, as it is incompatible with certain VAT features in these localizations.
+> If you use the German or Italian localization, you won't be able to enable this app because it's not compatible with certain VAT features in those localizations.

 ## Enable EU third-party trade functionality for a purchase